jakoch/phantomjs-installer/README.md

 For a development dependency, change `require` to `require-dev`.

 The version number of the package specifies the PhantomJS version!
-If you specify "dev-master" the version "2.0.0" will be fetched.
+If you specify "dev-master" the latest version will be fetched.
 If you specify a explicit commit reference with a version, e.g. "dev-master#commit-ref as [version]", then [version] will be used.

 The download source used is: https://bitbucket.org/ariya/phantomjs/downloads/